kolodny/swagger2types/README.md

 - **Type-safe route definitions** with body, query, header, and parameter types
 - **Zero runtime cost** - all types are erased during compilation

+## Before You Start

+**This is an advanced TypeScript tool** that requires some understanding of:
+- TypeScript generics and mapped types
+- API client patterns and HTTP libraries
+- OpenAPI/Swagger specifications

+**Not a traditional API client library** - `swagger2types` generates only TypeScript types.
+You'll need to implement your own API calling logic or use the provided helper utilities.

+**Best suited for developers who:**
+- Want maximum control over their API client implementation
+- Value minimal bundle size and runtime overhead
+- Are comfortable with advanced TypeScript patterns
+- Prefer explicit API structure over abstracted method names

+**New to TypeScript or API clients?** Consider starting with a full-featured library like `swagger-typescript-api` or `openapi-generator` before exploring this minimal approach.

+Ready to proceed?
+Continue reading to understand how `swagger2types` works and see the [examples](./examples/) for complete implementations.

 ## Installation

 ```bash